 Jesus spoke the words of our text to his disciples right before he sent them out on their first evangelism trip.
 He had given them authority to go out in his name and preach.
-However, he did not want them to be blindsided by the fact that they would not always be welcomed with open arms.
-As a matter of fact, Jesus said, “I am sending you out like sheep among wolves.”
-(Verse 16) Now, a wolf invading a flock of sheep could destroy many sheep.
+However, he did not want them to be blind sided by the fact that they would not always be welcomed with open arms.
+As a matter of fact, Jesus uses the picture of sending sheep out among wolves.
+Now, a wolf invading a flock of sheep could destroy many sheep.
 A sheep venturing into a pack of wolves would face certain death.
 Who would send defenseless sheep into a world of ravenous wolves?
 It makes no sense, yet that is precisely the plan that Jesus describes for his Church.
-It makes no sense — unless you are the Good Shepherd who wants his sheep to utterly depend on him.
+It makes no sense—unless you are the Good Shepherd who wants his sheep to utterly depend on him.

 Is there opposition to the Gospel message in our country?
 After all, isn’t one of the freedoms that we are guaranteed the freedom of religion?
 While this is true, there is still opposition, though it manifests itself is more subtle ways.
 For example, how many times in a day aren’t basic Christian morals attacked in the media or on college campuses or in the voting booth?
 Look at the way that Christians are often portrayed on television or movies.
 They are either the biggest idiots in the plot or they are the worst hypocrites.
 You must not say anything negative against any belief system or religion, except for Christianity.
 That is fair game for all.
 People look down on you because of your faith, thinking you to be intellectually inferior.
 At times, job advancement is stifled because of your faith.
 There are even voices in the churches, claiming to be Christian, but downplaying or overlooking basic Scriptural teachings.
 Dear friends, great opposition to the Gospel message is still here.